minxinhao/CCEH/CCEH-PMDK/Schedule.md

 * Read directory from PM to memory cache mem_dir
 * Function to flush memory cache mem_dir to directory in PM
+  * To insure the failure-consistency in flushing, use a temp PM directory as inner-state.
+  * This brings an additional copy operation.

 ##### Changes In Directory